ArcadiaPower/docker_ruby/README.md

 # Example:
 #
-#   docker build . -f ruby-2.4.1.dockerfile -t arcadiapower/ruby-2.4.1
+#   docker build . -f macaw-base-image.dockerfile -t arcadiapower/macaw-base-image

 # Optionally, you can log in to your docker account & push the image to the
 # public docker hub repository